 So here you go.
 It may seem long but I try my best to give you the info quickly.
 It’s all bulleted and all of the videos are under 60 seconds.
 Enjoy!

-If you want to skip all the below info, feel free to text me questions @ 973-525-6424.
-(I will never send you ANY unsolicited texts.)
+If you want to skip all the below info, feel free to reach out to me at www.oncallsports.com.
+(I will never send you ANY unsolicited texts, emails or calls.)

 Why buy a hoop?
 Of all the pieces of sports equipment to purchase for your child, a basketball hoop is one of the best investments you can make both in your child and your self (emphasis on SELF).
 It gets your child out of the house which leaves you with more peace and quiet.
 (Yeah, yeah, yeah.
 They get exercise too.)